 Perhaps as important as any other single mold factor is the watering.
 Too little water makes for weak plants that attract insects.
 Too much water will also always produce weak plants.

-Automatic irrigation systems, on clocks, are responsible for a great deal of mold growth.
-Allergists in desert areas often find very high mold spore counts, in the middle of the summer!
+Automatic irrigation systems, on timers, are responsible for a great deal of mold growth.
+Allergists in desert areas often find very high mold spore counts, in the middle of the summer.
 Much of this is being directly caused by irrigation systems that are not being monitored closely enough.
-Often they are set to irrigate lawns that are already still soggy from the last watering.
-Over- watered lawns will quickly become mold factories and will shower everyone near them with an abundance of mold spores.
+Often, they are set to irrigate lawns that are already still soggy from the last watering.
+Overwatered lawns will quickly become mold factories and will shower everyone near them with an abundance of mold spores.

 Plant Diseases and Spores

 Many pests of our plants are not insects but are fungal type diseases such as mildew, rust, black spot, scab, and leaf blight.
 These organisms also produce allergenic airborne spores.
-The very best way to avoid these diseases and their spores is by planting disease resistant plants.
+The best way to avoid these diseases and their spores is by planting disease-resistant plants.
 The second most valuable approach is to keep plants growing cleanly and strongly.

 Insecticides and Fungicides

-For fungus diseases spay them with a mix of baking soda and water.
-I use from two to six tablespoons of baking soda per gallon of water, depending on how bad the infestation of disease is.
+For fungus diseases, spray them with a mix of baking soda and water.
+Use two to six tablespoons of baking soda per gallon of water, depending on how bad the infestation of disease is.
 This often needs to be repeated all summer long.
 The baking soda will also kill some aphids.
-If you like you can just add some baking soda to the insecticide mix of soap and oil and have an all-around insecticide-fungicide spray mix.
+You can just add some baking soda to the insecticide mix of soap and oil and have an all-around insecticide-fungicide spray mix.

 Do not expect these homemade sprays to be just as effective as the most powerful chemical killers.
-Often they’re not.
-But they do work and they are much safer and a whole lot less likely to cause allergies.
+Often, they’re not, but they do work and are much safer and less likely to cause allergies.

-This stands for Integrated Pest Management and one of the basic themes of IPM is that we are not looking to eliminate insect pests, just to control them.
+This stands for Integrated Pest Management, and one of the basic themes of IPM is that we are not looking to eliminate insects or pests, just to control them.
 Using beneficial insects such as ladybugs, mealy bug destroyers, tiny parasitic wasps, and green lacewings is always worth a try.
 It would be worthwhile for any gardener interested in allergy control to read a book or two on organic pest control.

 Ants will farm out aphids and scale and will protect them from their natural predators.
 When the aphids and scale have ruined one part of a plant, the ants will move them to another fresh spot.

-Frequently we can’t seem to get rid of the insects because there are so many ants on the trees and to kill the ants I use a slow-acting but effective mix of powdered sugar and borax.
-Look for the borax in a box in the grocery store where they sell laundry products.
+Frequently we can’t seem to get rid of the insects because there are so many ants on the trees.
+To kill the ants, we recommend using a slow-acting but effective mix of powdered sugar and borax.
+Look for the borax in a box at the grocery store where they sell laundry products.
 Mix the sugar and borax fifty-fifty.
-Sometimes I like to flood the area under where the ants are thick with a hose and then when they’re all over the place, I sprinkle the sugar and borax mix.
+You can even flood the area under where the ants are thick with a hose and then when they’re all over the place, sprinkle the sugar and borax mix.

-A few types of ants don’t much care for sugar and for these try mixing corn meal and borax.
-This bait mix will also kill some other garden pests such as slugs, earwigs and roaches.
-I have also had good luck killing ants with a mix of non-dairy creamer and borax.
-Cockroaches by the way, inside the house cause plenty of allergies and the best way to kill them is with a mix of boric acid and powdered sugar as a bait.
+A few types of ants don’t care for sugar; for these try mixing corn meal and borax.
+This bait mix will also kill some other garden pests such as slugs, earwigs, and roaches.
+Cockroaches inside the house cause plenty of allergies, and the best way to kill them is with a mix of boric acid and powdered sugar as bait.
 Sprinkle this powder down where the roaches will walk through it.
-You can buy boric acid in almost any drug store.
+You can buy boric acid in almost any drugstore.
 These baits are cheap, safer than other poisons, and they work.

-Out in the yard don’t put these baits where the dog will eat them.
+Don’t put these baits where children or pets can access and eat them.
 Sometimes it works well to hide them under old boards or flat rocks.

 A Note about Ferns

-Ferns don’t produce mold spores but they sure can produce fern spores.
-Often these spores from the ferns can be just as allergenic as the mold spores.
-Fern spores usually shoot out and land fairly close to the fern.
-Small ferns growing in a shady part of the garden rarely trigger much allergy.
-But people love to grow ferns in hanging baskets and then they often hang these over patio chairs, tables, right where someone will be sitting.
+Ferns don’t produce mold spores, but they sure can produce fern spores.
+Often these spores from the ferns can be just as allergenic as mold spores.
+Fern spores usually shoot out and land close to the fern.
+Small ferns growing in a shady part of the garden rarely trigger an allergic reaction.
+But people love to grow ferns in hanging baskets, often hanging over patio chairs and tables, right where someone will be sitting.